Treaty of Brussels (1656): Aftermath

 In 1657, the Commonwealth signed the Treaty of Paris with France, which formalised the developing Anglo-French alliance.
 Charles's alliance with the nation's traditional enemy, Spain, further undermined his support with the English public.

 Nonetheless, royalist supporters joined the Royalist Army in Exile in significant numbers, led by his younger brother James, Duke of York.
 Large numbers of Irish troops deserted from the French army to serve under the Duke of York in the hope that they could invade England.
-However, their hopes were largely dashed by the Spanish defeat to Anglo-French forces at the 1658 Battle of the Dunes and the surrender of Dunkirk.
+However, their hopes were largely dashed by the Spanish defeat to Anglo-French forces at the Battle of the Dunes (1658) and the surrender of Dunkirk.

-Spain then made peace with France at the Treaty of the Pyrenees in 1659, and even the death of Oliver Cromwell did not lead to the immediate collapse of the Commonwealth.
+Spain then made peace with France at the Treaty of the Pyrenees in 1659, and even the death of Oliver Cromwell the previous year did not lead to the immediate collapse of the Commonwealth.

 In 1660, Charles was restored to the crown with the assistance of English troops of the New Model Army, under George Monck.
 The failure of Spain, however, to assist Charles' return to London meant that he did not feel bound by the treaty and so he annulled it.

 Under Charles, English settlement in the Americas continued to grow.
 In 1662, he made a dynastic marriage with the Portuguese Catharine of Braganza and supported Portugal's successful campaign for independence.
 The territory that was taken by England from Spain before 1660 was either kept or sold.
 Jamaica was turned into an English colony, and Charles sold Dunkirk to his cousin Louis XIV.